 --- Even the Assistant District Attorney Joel Sacks and several police officers testified and admitted that they knew the dependents had been tortured, and that the "confessions" extracted had been obtained by such methods.

-In October 2017, they were transferred from Saguaro to Florence Corectional Complex also operated by CCA (not to be confused with the federal coorectional institution in Florence operated by the federal government).
+Now in the CCA private prison system, in October 2017, they were transferred from Saguaro to Florence (not to be confused with the federal correctional institution in Florence operated by the federal government), and in February 2018 to Tallahatchie.

 Instructions for Depositing Money into Inmate Trust via Wachovia Lockbox: